barisozmen/barisozmen.github.io/software-engineering-ideas.md

  - Jira
     - how to plan all work. be able to note anything coming to your mind. have a light structure

-### Read classical books, Follow best people, learn best practices, common pitfalls
+### Read classical books, Follow best people, learn best practices and common pitfalls
 Classical books:
  - Pragmatic programmer
  - Design patterns